case study • Prototyping

 Example of Taiwan's uniform receipt from 7-Eleven, which includes the store name, lottery year and month, the lottery number, date and time of purchase, purchase amount, and QR codes for mobile app upload.

-This raised a larger question: Should digital receipt processing be managed federally, such as by CRA, rather than outsourced to banks or merchants?
+Considering this...
+Should digital receipt processing be managed federally, such as by CRA, rather than outsourced to banks or merchants?

 In conclusion, the digitalization of paper receipts is perhaps not only a product design challenge, but also a public infrastructure opportunity.